EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 ---------------

 All services but WCS 2.0.1 support per-coverage or per-layer reporting of CRSes.
-Although the WCS 2.0 CRS extension has not been finished yet, according to the draft, it seems it will be possible to report CRS metadata in the coverage description as well.
+The WCS 2.0 CRS extension is not yet finished and it is suggested that it, too, should allow for CRS metadata being reported in the coverage description, although this provision is not included in the current draft of the document.

 Currently, the EOxServer implementation of WMS and WCS sets the ``ows_srs`` MapServer parameter to the original CRS of a coverage.
 Thus the currently only announced CRS is the native CRS of the dataset.

-This RFC proposes to introduce global configuration items for WCS and WMS, respectively, allowing definition of additional CRSes to be reported in addition to the native CRS.
+This RFC proposes to introduce global configuration items for WCS and WMS, respectively, allowing definition of CRSes to be reported in addition to the native CRS.
 These CRSes shall also be used for EO-WMS layers corresponding to DatasetSeries.

 In order to report a native CRS for Referenceable Grid Coverages the data model needs to be changed to include the SRID of the GCP projection of